decretist/Dissertation/Chapter2/chapter2.md

 Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170--1245)
 in 1216, which was revised and updated by [Bartholomeus Brixiensis](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a050) (fl.1234--1258) around 1240-1245.
-UCLA\'s online version of the [Corpus Iuris Canonici (1582)](http://digital.library.ucla.edu/canonlaw/) is a convenient way for modern scholars to consult the ordinary gloss, which is an important tool for understanding the reception of Gratian\'s text by medieval jurists.
+UCLA's online version of the [Corpus Iuris Canonici (1582)](http://digital.library.ucla.edu/canonlaw/) is a convenient way for modern scholars to consult the ordinary gloss, which is an important tool for understanding the reception of Gratian's text by medieval jurists.

 ## General Notes

-There is a convention in scholarly writing where the researcher presents their results, but carefully removes the scaffolding and effaces the process by which those results were actually arrived at. \[My intention is to show rather than hide the process by which I arrived at the results that I am presenting.\] I did not start out my dissertation project thinking of the authorship of the case statements or *themata* introducing each of the 36 *causae* that make up Part II of the *Decretum* as a research problem.
-I assumed that, by definition, the author of the case statements was identical with the author of at least the first-recension *dicta*. \[Tie this in with Winroth's two Gratians
+There is a convention in scholarly writing where the researcher presents their results, but carefully removes the scaffolding and effaces the process by which those results were actually arrived at.
+[My intention is to show rather than hide the process by which I arrived at the results that I am presenting.]
+I did not start out my dissertation project thinking of the authorship of the case statements or *themata* introducing each of the 36 *causae* that make up Part II of the *Decretum* as a research problem.
+I assumed that, by definition, the author of the case statements was identical with the author of at least the first-recension *dicta*.
+[Tie this in with Winroth's two Gratians
-chapter: to the extent that there's some one person we can point to as mapping to our idea of Gratian, it's the author of the first-recension dicta.\]
+chapter: to the extent that there's some one person we can point to as mapping to our idea of Gratian, it's the author of the first-recension dicta.]

 ## Notes from 10 August 2017 meeting with Stan Chodorow: